luungoc2005/luungoc2005.github.io/src/posts/2020-05-27-brief-history-of-nlp.md

 To start this off with a bit of personal background story: As far as formal education goes - I am no expert on AI.
 However that I managed to pick up and rapidly learn AI over the years - is due to the creative - but - intuitive nature of the ideas that are regularly churned out and experimented with, leading to state-of-the-art results.

 [[snippet]]
-|In this article, I will outline through some of the most popular breakthroughs in AI - with hope to inspire people on diving in deeper and experiment more - maybe even revisit old techniques and apply on top of newer architectures.
+|In this article, I will outline through some of the most popular breakthroughs in AI in a semi-chronological order, with hope to inspire people on diving in deeper and experiment more, maybe even revisit old techniques and apply on top of newer architectures.

 I will skim on a lot of the intricacies and only focus on making a lot of this easy to understand and focus on the more intuitive parts.
 I highly encourage people to not be intimidated and read the original papers, with a lot of them detailing the process that lead the authors to the idea - that in itself is often extremely insightful and intriguing to read.